Curved Shower Rod, Why Bother?

 Ever wrestle with an expensive, hard-to-install curved shower curtain rod?

-Eesh!
 Why bother?
-Curvi™ delivers the same space... at a fraction of the price with no remodeling effort and no hard "bar" crowding outside.
-And Curvi™ fits any standard 1" shower rod: straight tension rod, L-shaped rod, oval shower rod ... even a curved rod!
+Curvi™ delivers the same space... at a fraction of the cost.
+No remodeling and no hard "bar" crowding outside.
+And Curvi™ fits any standard 1" shower rod: straight tension rod, L-shaped rod, oval shower rod ... even a curved rod, in fact.

 Where did these twisted monsters come from?

-Increased shower space delivers such a feeling of luxury and personal freedom that starting in 2004, millions of US hotel rooms and residences underwent expensive refurbishment to bolt-in curved shower rods.
-But curved shower rods are not an ideal consumer item.
+More shower space is such a feeling of luxury and personal freedom that as early as 2004, millions of hotels and homes underwent expensive refurbishment to bolt-in curved shower rods.
+But they are not an ideal consumer item.
 Firstly, they are bulky metal contraptions whose material weight and toxic chroming process are quite eco-unfriendly.
 Hence the hefty price tag: $50 on average.

 But seriously, why bother?

 Secondly, they require a complex installation that involves drilling, bolts or high-tension springs.
 That makes them prone to improper installation.
 That is why most US residential showers still have standard (straight) shower rods and as such, we must suffer cling-prone curtains that continue to fly freely.

 Curvi™ will also prevent leaks better than anything on the market today: by keeping the curtain snug up against the tub and wall, Curvi™ closes the gaps that cause messy leaks.
 Whereas curved rods, even if they are the slightest bit mis-installed -- which is often -- will tend to "sag" and in so doing, will cause the curtain to bunch up toward the middle of the rod, thus creating a large gap between the curtain and wall: which can cause a big leaky mess.